jboss-developer/jboss-eap-quickstarts/logging/README.md

         For Windows: JBOSS_HOME\bin\standalone.bat

-<a id="buildanddeploy"></a>
 Build and Deploy the Quickstart
 -------------------------

 _NOTE: The following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
-See [Build and Deploy the Quickstarts](../README.md#buildanddeploy) for complete instructions and additional options._
+See [Build and Deploy the Quickstarts](../README.md#build-and-deploy-the-quickstarts) for complete instructions and additional options._

 1. Make sure you have started the JBoss Server as described above.
 2. Open a command line and navigate to the root directory of this quickstart.